-We pass information to the Claims Underwriting and Exchange Register, run by Insurance Database Services (IDS) and, in the case of motor insurance, the Motor Insurance Anti-Fraud and Theft Register, run by the Association of British Insurers (ABI).
+We pass information to the Claims Underwriting and Exchange Register and, in the case of motor insurance, the Motor Insurance Anti-Fraud and Theft Register, both of which are managed by the Motor Insurance Bureau (MIB).
 This helps insurers check information and prevent fraudulent claims.
 When we deal with your request for insurance we may search these registers.
 Under the conditions of your policy, you must tell us about any incident (such as an accident or theft) which may give rise to a claim.
 When you tell us about an incident we will pass information to the Registers.

 Information relating to your insurance policy will be added to the Motor Insurance Database ("MID") managed by the Motor Insurers' Bureau ("MIB").
 MID and the data stored on it may be used by certain statutory and/or authorised bodies including the Police, the DVLA, the DVANI, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including:

 - Continuous Insurance Enforcement; Law enforcement (prevention, detection, apprehension and or prosecution of offenders)

 - The provision of government services and or other services aimed at reducing the level and incidence of uninsured driving